 Chilling time 30 minutes

 You will need to begin this recipe 1 day ahead.

 To make the pastry, cream the butter and sugar with electric beaters until pale.
 Add the egg and continue beating until incorporated.
 Add the flour and beat just until combined.
 The dough will be very sticky.
-Cover in plastic wrap and refrigerate until you are ready to roll it out (leave for at least 30 minutes).
+Cover in plastic wrap and refrigerate to chill until you are ready to roll it out (leave for at least 30 minutes).